top of page

 Militia Long Service Medal

-On the 23rd September 1930 the Royal Warrant was issued creating the Efficiency Medal in two distinct form for the UK with the scrolls, Militia and Territorial also allowing for scrolls bearing the names of countries, dominions and protectorates throughout the Empire and latterly the Commonwealth
+On the 23rd September 1930 the Royal Warrant was issued creating the Efficiency Medal in two distinct form for the UK with the scrolls, Militia and Territorial also allowing for scrolls bearing the names of countries, dominions and protectorates throughout the Empire and latterly the Commonwealth.

 The Militia scroll was for members of the Supplementary Reserve, men with various skills from their professional lives that were immediately transferable to the Army in times of war or emergency, this award continued until 1952 when the Supplementary Reserve was replaced by the Army Emergency Reserve creating an Efficiency medal with a scroll bearing the same name and a new ribbon, this continued to be awarded until the creation of the T. & A.V.R.